Runner's Footprints

 Do the fluid recommendations change after I’m through exercising?

 Some athletes find it helpful to weigh themselves both before and after a workout.
 For every pound of weight you lose during a workout, drink 2.5 to 3 cups of fluid.
-Rehydration occurs faster in the presence of sodium (salt), regardless of whether this sodium is in a sports drink or food.
+Rehydration occurs faster in the presence of sodium, regardless of whether this sodium is in a sports drink or food.

 To replace muscle glycogen stores and speed recovery from the workout, you should start replenishing carbohydrates within 15 minutes after exercise.
 You may not feel like eating so soon after a workout, but a sweetened beverage like Maurten Drink Mix will often hit the spot.
 You’ll get more carbohydrate per ounce of fluid if you opt for a caloric drink.
+Then you begin intaking protein to help assist the recovery process.

 What about heat cramps?